camero2734/PFIC_8621/README.md

 - The name of the PFIC (e.g. Vanguard FTSE All-World UCITS ETF)
 - The address of the PFIC (you can find this in the Prospectus by searching for "Registered Office")
 - The reference ID
-  - Recommended to use the ticker name, like VWCE or SPYY
+  - Recommended to use the ticker name, like VWCE or SPYY, without any special characters
   - Can be whatever you want, but must be consistent year-to-year
+  - From the IRS:
+    > The reference ID number must be alphanumeric [A-Z, 0-9] and no special characters or spaces are permitted.
+The length of a given reference ID number is limited to 50 characters.

 ## Running the program
 To run the program, first install `uv` by following the instructions in the [uv documentation](https://docs.astral.sh/uv/getting-started/installation/).